barrycarter/bcapps/README-projects.txt

 Title: Generate passwords from answers to questions w/o storing password

+[GOOD BEGINNER PROJECT]

+Note: it might be easier to use crypt here (JavaScript)

 Description: For any given site, user creates a list of questions, and the answers to those questions, joined with semicolons (or whatever) is SHA1 hashed and the hash is converted to a password, perhaps with